 Copy must be a Word file, double spaced, with all pages numbered consecutively.
 To facilitate anonymous review of feature articles, the author’s name and biography should appear only on a separate title page.

 Tables, charts, maps, illustrations, photographs, captions, and credits should follow the main text and be numbered consecutively.
 All illustrations should be clean, sharp, and camera-ready.
-Photographs should be prints or duplicate slides (not originals) or scanned at high resolution (300+ dpi) and emailed to the editor, Todd DeGarmo, at email@example.com as .jpg or .tiff files.
+Photographs should emailed to the editor, Todd DeGarmo, at [email protected] as .jpg or .tiff files.
 Captions and credits must be included.
 Written permission to publish each image must be obtained by authors from the copyright holders prior to submission of manuscripts, and the written permissions must be sent directly to the offices of New York Folklore at [email protected] as an electronic file (PDF).

-For the initial submission, send an email attachment to the Editor, Todd DeGarmo, at firstname.lastname@example.org.
-Alternatively, mail a CD to New York Folklore at 129 Jay Street, Schenectady, NY 12305.
+For the initial submission, send an email attachment to the Editor, Todd DeGarmo, at [email protected] Alternatively, email to [email protected] or mail digital media to New York Folklore at 129 Jay Street, Schenectady, NY 12305.
 (Email submission is preferred.)

 Materials are acknowledged upon receipt.
 The editor and two anonymous readers review manuscripts submitted as articles and the name and affiliation of the author are not shared with the reviewers.
 The review process takes several weeks.

 Authors receive two complimentary copies of the issue in which their contribution appears and may purchase additional copies at a discount.
 Authors of feature articles may purchase offprints; price information is available upon publication.